 Section 14 of the Currency Act, B.E.
 2501 (as amended in B.E.
 2545) stipulated that "...the BOT has sole rights to print, manage, and issue banknotes..."
-Thai Baht and Thai banknotes shall be accepted when the implementation of the monetary policy and macroeconomic policy is reliable.
+Thai baht and Thai banknotes shall be accepted when the implementation of the monetary policy and macroeconomic policy is reliable.
 In addition, Section 16 prescribed that "...No banknotes shall be issued unless there is an immediate exchange between any assets with equal value..."
-Therefore, when printing and issuing banknotes, the BOT has to hold foreign assets of equivalent value to the amount of issued banknotes, in accordance with Section 26 of the Currency Act, "For the purpose of maintaining the stability of the currency, the BOT shall maintain a currency reserve, hereinafter to be called the 'Currency Reserve."
+Therefore, when printing and issuing banknotes, the BOT has to hold foreign assets of equivalent value to the amount of issued banknotes, in accordance with Section 26 of the Currency Act, "For the purpose of maintaining the stability of the currency, the BOT shall maintain a currency reserve, hereinafter to be called the 'Currency Reserve'."

-Both aspects of the mission are interconnected, and are considered fundamental factor which are essential for the economic system to expand stably and sustainably.
+Both missions are interconnected and considered fundamental factors, essential for the economic system to expand stably and sustainably.

-2. The Bank of Thailand and the Currency Reserve accounts
+2. The Bank of Thailand Account and the Currency Reserve Account

-To carry out both aforementioned aspects of the mission, it is required by law that the BOT shall divide its account into two, namely:
+To carry out both aforementioned aspects of the mission, it is required by law that the BOT shall divide its account into two:

 (1) The Bank of Thailand Account is the account associated with the mission to maintain economic stability.
-When reading a brief BOT account, the Asset column consists of international reserves in the form of foreign currencies, making up to 85 percent of the total assets, while the remaining assets are Thai government bonds.
-On the right-hand side, the Liabilities column mainly consists of the BOT bonds from the implementation of monetary policy to maintain economic stability, deposits from financial institutions and government.
+When reading a brief BOT account, the Asset column consists of international reserves in the foreign currencies, more than 85% of the total assets, while the remaining assets are Thai government bonds.
+On the right column or the Liabilities column mainly consists of the BOT bonds from the implementation of monetary policy to maintain economic stability and deposits from financial institutions and government.
 All liabilities are in Thai baht.